 - S20 Ultra: 108MP main, 48MP telephoto, 12MP ultra wide, DepthVision

 The big difference in these devices is pushed through the cameras.
-That's the area where Samsung has to impress the most.
-Firstly, the makeup of the Galaxy S20 and the S20+ are broadly the same - apart from the addition of the time-of-flight sensor in the S20+.
+Firstly, the makeup of the Galaxy S20 and the S20+ are broadly the same - apart from the addition of the time-of-flight sensor in the S20+ - which makes little real difference.

-However, the setup of the Galaxy S20 Ultra camera is almost completely different.
+The setup of the Galaxy S20 Ultra camera is almost completely different.
 The only thing in common on these cameras is the 12-megapixel ultra-wide angle, with the S20 Ultra sporting a 108-megapixel sensor for the main camera.
-This is paired with a 48-megapixel telephoto, which is a 10x optical periscope lens.
-That combination gives 100x zoom.
+This is paired with a 48-megapixel telephoto, which is a 10x hybrid optic periscope lens.
+That combination gives 100x zoom, although that's mostly a gimmick, as photos at 100x zoom look poor.